dhruvil410/Incubyte-Technical-Assessment/README.md

     2. Numbers separated by comma
     3. Numbers separated by comma or newline
     4. Negative exception
-    5. Nummbers not greater than 1000
+    5. Numbers not greater than 1000
     6. Multiple delimiters with any length